Capture, comprehend and act on the voice of your guests: Text analytics for Hospitality

 By Natalie Osborn, Senior industry consultant for SAS Institute’s Hospitality and Travel practice

-and act on guest or patron feedback is critical.
+In service industries such as hospitality and gaming, the ability to capture, comprehend and act on guest or patron feedback is critical.
 Previously we learned from Kelly that user generated content from social review sites influences the purchase process for hotel rooms.
 Take a moment to think about how many times a hotel or casino interacts with their guests or patrons.
 With each of those interactions, there is the potential for data to be created.
 What better way to understand the wants, needs and preferences of guests and patrons than by mining that data?

 interactions are you actually able to use?
 With so many channels for interaction, such as social media review sites and forums, guest profile comments, guest survey responses, call center logs and emails, whether internal or external, the amount of data can be overwhelming.
 One of the biggest challenges with feedback data is that the main insights are contained in unstructured text data, which can be complex and labor- intensive to gain insights from.
 But what if you could organize and visualize customer feedback data, would that help you quickly gain the insights that you needed?